rand-asswad/rand-asswad.github.io/README.md

 so please give me credit if you use it in your work.
 I'm probably going to open up a repo for it.

-It's worth noting that I'm using [fullpage.js](https://alvarotrigo.com/fullPage/) which is under the [GPLv3 License](https://en.wikipedia.org/wiki/GNU_General_Public_License).
-Don't worry, if your project is open source you can have a liceseKey for free, please refer to their [documentation](https://github.com/alvarotrigo/fullPage.js#options).

 # To-Do List
-- add project links
 - blog
 - migrate to svg icons
 - French Version (i18n)
-- Fix tabs js bug
 - clean-up sass mess
 - minify & unify js